ledm/bgc-val-public/README.md

-## An example of a active Keys section in runconfig.ini
+## An example of a active Keys section in configuration file

 The following is an example of the options  needed to produce a typical 2D analysis.
 In this case, this is a comparison of the surface chlorophyll in MEDUSA against the CCI satellite chlorophyll product.